zachrobinson2/MATH414/README.md

     5 - Blancmange Curve using Continuous Wavelet Transform 6 - Wierner Process using Continuous Wavelet Transform

-depth - The level to which we want to decompose the data (default value is 1)
+depth - The level to which we want to decompose the data for DWT (default value is 1) scale - The upper bound of the scales for CWT (default value is 2)

 output - a series of graphs including, the original, the decomposed function, and all the details collected